MarianaCLages/LAPR2/docs/SprintA/FURPS.md

 - _"... the application uses an external module that is responsible for doing an automatic validation using test reference values"_
+  - _"The user interface must be ... consistent"_

 ## Reliability